mmacfadden/csc-841-lab-8-and-9/README.md

 iptables -A OUTPUT -p tcp --tcp-flags RST RST -s 172.16.149.1 -j DROP iptables -A OUTPUT -p tcp --tcp-flags RST RST -s 192.168.200.1 -j DROP
 ```

+## License
+The code is licensed under the MIT License.
+The text of the license can be found in the [License](License) file.